madhavikollya/terraform/README.md

 # Alias & Providers

--From one main.tf file we can create 2 server resources in different regions at same time using alias & providers.
+- From one main.tf file we can create 2 server resources in different regions at same time using alias & providers.
--Provider is a plugin, that helps terraform to understand where the project has to be created.
+- Provider is a plugin, that helps terraform to understand where the project has to be created.

 # RBAC (Role Based Access Control)